|Nutritional Guidelines (per serving)|

 Enjoy a meal of succulent spareribs drenched in barbecue sauce for dinner tonight.
-This simple slow cooker recipe has only three ingredients and tasty ribs could not be easier to make
+This simple slow cooker recipe has only five ingredients and tasty ribs could not be easier to make

 For the barbecue sauce, the easiest option is to select your favorite from the store.
 Choose a spicy sauce to give the ribs a kick or keep it nice and mild with a more subtle sauce.
 This is also an excellent opportunity to make your own barbecue sauce.
 It's surprisingly easy.